kyma-project/kyma/components/function-controller/design/glossary_proposal.md

 - ${component_name}

-I decided to go with pure component name as it contains two responsibilities and from technical perspective it's very similar to the component.
+I decided to go with the pure component name as it contains two responsibilities and from a technical perspective it's very similar to the component.
-It might be confusing, and I am open to hear some proposals.
+It might be confusing, and I am open to other proposals.

+### Kubebuilder component naming convention

+Serverless uses Kubebuilder to build a controller and/or webhook.
+This section describes the naming convention of the most detailed project layer, namely Kubebuilder components.

+Looking at the [architecture](./assets/kubebuilder-architecture.png) diagram, you can see that a program consists of a **process** which includes a **manager**.
+The **manager** can include 2 components:

+- Controller, which focuses on the reconciliation of a given k8s resource.
+It uses predicates and the reconciler.
+- Webhook, which works with `AdmissionRequests`.

+Proposed naming convention:

-For controller reconcile loop inside the manger:
+For controller reconcile loop inside the manager:

 - ${crd_name}-reconcile
 - ${component_name}-${crd_name}-reconcile